Last updated on 2026-02-09

 Program Structure

 The Mechanical Techniques – CNC program is designed to provide students with essential skills and knowledge in computerized manufacturing.
-The program has a duration of 30 weeks and is offered on a full-time basis.
-Here are some key features of the program structure:
+The program has a duration of 30 weeks and is offered in a full-time format.
+Students will engage in hands-on learning experiences that prepare them for the workforce.

 Featured Experiences